AdKats/AdKats/README.md

 <p>
     The Enforcer works properly with all existing auto-admins, and any bans added manually through Procon will be automatically imported by the system.
-    A mini-ban-management section is added to the plugin settings when you enable this, however, for full ban management it requires AdKats WebAdmin.
+    A mini-ban-management section is added to the plugin settings when you enable this, however, for full fledged ban management it helps to run the BFAdminCP 2.0+ by Prophet731.
     Ban enforcer's options are simply too much for the plugin setting interface to house properly.
     Use of the ban enforcer is optional because of this slight dependency, and is disabled by default.
 </p>